benvanik/vr.js/README.md

 # vr.js
 An experimental NPAPI plugin for Chrome and Firefox that exposes fun VR devices.

+`vr.js`, in conjunction with a required native browser plugin, exposes the Oculus Rift and Razer Hydra to Javascript in a performant, easy-to-use way.
+The library makes it simple to query the device values in just a few lines of code but also handles more advanced things like computing all the math required for rendering lens distorted scenes.
+If you want, it even has a slick API for easily rendering the distored scene that should be easy to drop into any WebGL application.
+There's also an example three.js wrapper under [examples\js\effects\](https://github.com/benvanik/vr.js/tree/master/examples/js/effects) that works pretty well.

+Oh, and though it's possible to use node and WebSockets to get the sensor data I don't recommend it - the latency is simply too high (~10ms).
+This plugin allows for a latency similar to if you were developing a native application against the Oculus SDK and, when running on a correctly configured computer, will be pretty darn good.

 ## Supported Devices

 * [Razer Hydra](http://www.razerzone.com/gaming-controllers/razer-hydra)